gentilfp/oxford_learners_dictionaries/README.md

 Parser for Oxford Learners Dictionary.

-It parses http://www.oxfordlearnersdictionaries.com/ and return the definition(s) of the word you're looking up
+It parses http://www.oxfordlearnersdictionaries.com/ and return the definition(s) of the word you're looking up.

 ## Features

 #### v0.1
-Classification (verb, noun, adverb, etc) and its definition(s) and word of the day
+Classification (verb, noun, adverb, etc) and its definition(s) and word of the day.

 #### v0.2
 ###### WIP